Carleman type inequalities for fractional relativistic operators: Introduction and main result

-Theorems \ref{th12} and \ref{th13} correspond to ingredient (3).
-Unfortunately, the above Carleman estimates are not sufficient to conclude any lower bounds.
-The problem comes from the non-local properties of the operator $(-\Delta+ m^2)^s$.
-As we said before, in order to use the Carleman estimates some localization procedure is necessary.
-When this is done in the non-local setting the only way of closing the argument is to assume that the fundamental solution in the constant coefficient case~\eqref{eq:ReHeat} decays fast enough depending on \eqref{eq:constraint}.
-Hence, we should need that the fundamental solution decays at least as a superlineal exponential, which is not the case.
+Unfortunately, the Carleman estimates stated in Theorem \ref{th11} are not sufficient to conclude any lower bounds.
+The problem comes from the non-local properties of the operator $(-\Delta+m^2)^s$.
+As we said in (3) above in order to use the Carleman estimates, a localization procedure is necessary.
+When this is done in the non-local setting, the only way of closing the argument is to assume that the fundamental solution in the constant coefficient case \eqref{eq:ReHeat} decays at least as a superlineal exponential, which is not the case.
 For example the fundamental solution (see Section \ref{Fundamental:Solution}) for $s=1/2$ is known to have an explicit form (see \cite{Ba,CMS}, also \cite[p.
 185--186]{LL}):

 and $K_t^{1/2}(x) \sim e^{-m|x|}$ for large $|x|$, see \eqref{eq:asympInf}.

 This rises the question of some other possible scenarios of non-local operators that exhibit super-lineal exponential decay.
 There are examples of distribution densities of L\'evy processes which show a ``weakly super-linear'' asymptotic behaviour.
 Let us explain this more precisely: let $(Z_t)_{t\ge0}$ be a real--valued L\'evy process with characteristic exponent $\psi$, i.e., $Ee^{iz Z_t}=e^{t\psi(z)}$, $t>0$.
 The function $\psi:\R\to \C$ admits the L\'evy--Khinchin representation